Child Adoption in India: Rules, Process and Laws

 - A couple cannot have a cumulative age of more than 110 years.

-- The age of the parents as on date of registration should be as per CARA guidelines in order to be eligible for adoption.
+- The parents’ age as of the date of registration should be as per CARA guidelines to be eligible for adoption.

 How to Adopt a Child in India?